Columbus, Texas: Arts and culture

-In the 20th century, the Santa Claus Museum was established in town, based on the collection of Mary Elizabeth Hopkins (d.
+In the late 20th century, the Santa Claus Museum was established in town, based on the collection of Mary Elizabeth Hopkins (d.
 1990) and located in her former residence.
 It has become a noted tourist destination in the region.
 The historic Alley Log Cabin and Tool Museum is another unique site, dating to the 1830s.

 Education

 The city is served by the Columbus Independent School District, which includes: